 - Do not wash their bedding; familiar scents are comforting.

-- Choose one quiet room that will remain a "cat-only" sanctuary.
+- Choose one quiet room that will remain a "cat-only" sanctuary until moving day.

-- This room should be packed last and unpacked first at the new home.
+- This room should be packed last and unloaded first at the new home.

 - Equip it with all cat essentials: litter box, food, water, and a hiding spot.